Carathéodory kernel theorem: Kernel theorem

 Let fn(z) be a sequence of holomorphic univalent functions on the unit disk D, normalised so that fn(0) = 0 and f 'n (0) > 0.
-Then fn converges uniformly on compacta in D to a function f if and only if Un = fn(D) converges to its kernel and this kernel is not C. If the kernel is $\{0\}$, then f = 0.
+Then fn converges uniformly on compacts in D to a function f if and only if Un = fn(D) converges to its kernel and this kernel is not C. If the kernel is $\{0\}$, then f = 0.
 Otherwise the kernel is a connected open set U, f is univalent on D and f(D) = U.

 Proof

-Using Hurwitz's theorem and Montel's theorem, it is straightforward to check that if fn tends uniformly on compacta to f then each subsequence of Un has kernel U = f(D).
+Using Hurwitz's theorem and Montel's theorem, it is straightforward to check that if fn tends uniformly on compacts to f, then each subsequence of Un has kernel U = f(D).